Are you a professional in the food industry and do you want to strengthen your expertise and knowledge about food quality?

 In this online master's course you will study quantitative analysis of food quality and modelling.
 Since this online course is part-time, you will be able to combine study and work and enhance your career.

 Content of the course

-The master's course consists of online knowledge clips, tutorials and feedback clips.
-Furthermore it includes guided practical training on applying models using Excel and case studies to apply modelling for food science problems from literature.
-Information will be made available via Blackboard.
+The online master's course consists of online knowledge clips, tutorials and feedback clips.
+Furthermore it includes guided practical training on modelling using Excel.
+Information will be made available via Brightspace.
 A textbook is available for additional background reading, but it is not necessary to buy the textbook (M.A.J.S. van Boekel, Kinetic modelling of reactions in foods.
 CRC/Taylor & Francis, Boca Raton, 2008).